 Game of Thrones is an American TV series, produced by David Benioff and D.B.
 Weiss for HBO.
-Based on ‘A Song of Ice and Fire’, a series of novels written by George R. R. Martin, the show premiered on the 17th of April 2011, while the final series is due to begin later this year on the 14th of April.
+The show is based on ‘A Song of Ice and Fire’, a series of novels written by George R. R. Martin.
+It premiered on the 17th of April 2011, with the final series due to begin later this year on the 14th of April.

 Set on the fictional continents of Westeros and Essos, the series follows the struggle for power as various noble houses battle to control the ‘Iron Throne’.
 Thanks to the extensive work done by author Martin in creating a rich and detailed backstory for both his world and the characters in it, there are few, if any, fantasy series that can match Game of Thrones for sheer, gritty realism.
 No mean feat, for a show that features zombies, direwolves and dragons!